The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## setRC Configuration

 setRC allows the user to define resistances and capacitances for layers and vias using the `set_layer_rc` command.
 There is also a command that allows you to set the resistance and capacitance of routing wires using the `set_wire_rc`.
+Often, per-unit-length values are available in the PDK user guide.
+For `set_layer_rc`, Liberty units need to be used.
 Following is a generic example of a setRC configuration file which sets the resistance and capacitance of five metal layers, four vias, one signal wire, and one clock wire.

 ```